cosmos/cosmos/WHITEPAPER.md

-3. The most striking difference is that ILP's connectors are not responsible or keeping authoritative state about payments, whereas in Atom, the validators of the Atom hub are the authority of the state of IBC token transfers as well as the authority of the amount of tokens held by each zone (but not the amount of tokens held by each account within a zone).
+3. The most striking difference is that ILP's connectors are not responsible or keeping authoritative state about payments, whereas in Atom, the validators of the Atom Hub are the authority of the state of IBC token transfers as well as the authority of the amount of tokens held by each zone (but not the amount of tokens held by each account within a zone).
 This is he fundamental innovation that allows for secure asymmetric tranfer of tokens from